Apamela/blog/README.md

 ## By pamela
 ## Description
-This is the blog project where we allow the pleople to post there blog or the quotes and to access on it by signup there  by using emails ,username and passwords , the user is able to see all post
+This is the blog project where we allow the pleople to post there blog or the quotes and to access on it by signup there  by using emails ,username and passwords , the user is able to see all post and commit on it.
 ## Installation Requirements
 Clone this repository and navigate to the folder.
 Run the following commands to allow functionality of the app:-